 We therefore recommend that you first get the maximum tax benefit from your standard or social VSPSS, and subsequently supplement it with the tax benefit from an IPS.

 If a self-employed person is unable to work due to illness or accident, loss of income often results.
 To avoid problems, you can provide yourself with a replacement income through our supplementary Guaranteed Income cover, the premium for which is also tax-deductible.
 The ‘Premium Waiver’ option, meanwhile, offers you the certainty that your pension capital will continue to be built up, even during periods of work disability.

 Additional benefits of an IPS

-- If you are planning to buy (or renovate) a property privately, you can take an advance before retirement on the pension capital you have built up.
-In many cases, that is more straightforward and cheaper (no notary public costs) than a traditional (mortgage) loan.
-The KBC Keyman Benefit Plan offers you a choice between an interest-paying and an interest-capitalising advance.
+- If you’re planning to buy (or renovate) a property for personal use, you can take an advance before retirement on the pension capital built up.
+In many cases, this is more straightforward and cheaper (no notary’s fees) than a conventional (mortgage) loan.
+Contact your intermediary for advice that’s tailored to your situation.

-- An ideal alternative to traditional loan balance insurance.
-The KBC Keyman Comfort Plan also allows you to reduce your IPS’s supplementary death cover over time.
-You can adjust your death cover in line with the repayment of your mortgage, for instance.
-Your business finances the costs of your death cover, while you maximise fully the private tax breaks available for principal repayments and interest payments.
+- If you’re looking for an alternative to traditional loan balance insurance, the KBC Keyman Comfort Plan also allows you to reduce your IPS’s supplementary death cover over time.
+You can adjust your death cover in line with the repayment of your home loan, for instance.
+Your business finances the costs of your death cover, while you fully maximise the personal tax breaks available for principal repayments and interest payments.

-If you are interested in an IPS or would like to know how to combine it with a standard or social VSPSS or any other supplementary pension savings scheme, please enter your contact details and we will contact you as soon as possible for a no-obligation consultation.
+If you’re interested in an IPS or would like to know how to combine it with a standard or social VSPSS or any other supplementary pension savings scheme, just leave your contact details and we’ll get back to you as soon as possible for a no-obligation appointment.